-So, you have considered the individual characteristics of brokerage/prop trading firms, researched economic events that will impact your investments, looked into technical analysis, risk management and eventually built yourself a trading plan.
+So, you have considered the individual characteristics of brokerage/prop trading firms, researched economic events that will impact your investments, looked into technical analysis, risk management, and eventually built yourself a trading plan.
 First, choose your market and the type of contracts which interest you/fit with your investment strategy.
 After that, it is time to practice with paper money!

 The key to maximizing the benefits of practicing with “paper money” is to stay true to your trade plan, trading strategies, and attitude to risk.
-The moment that you consider this is “just paper money” is the moment you need to walk away from futures trading; rethink your outlook and suitability for investing/trading futures contracts.
+The moment you consider this is “just paper money” is when you need to walk away from futures trading; rethink your outlook and suitability for investing/trading futures contracts.
 This is the perfect environment to learn from your mistakes.
 Learn to read markets and feel the connection with a profit as well as a loss.

 If you decide to run The Gauntlet, it will monitor your performance as if these were market trades.
 This is not the environment to take one huge risk for the sake of one huge return.
 Contrary to popular belief, futures trading is not all about taking these major risks.
 There is an obvious balance between a conservative and a speculative trader.
 There are times to be cautious and other times to be more adventurous.
 Ultimately whatever decision you make, you need to be in control.

 When you consider that futures contracts such as the E-mini S&P 500 Index are also tradable “after hours,” it will soon become clear that futures contract trading is not a part-time pastime.
 The key to futures contracts such as the E-mini S&P 500 Index is that they are tradeable online.
 You can place your order and monitor prices on your laptop, desktop, and even via mobile phone apps.
 Set limit alerts, regular updates, whatever it takes to keep an eye on your open positions.
 Never turn your back on open market positions!